sriramdasbalaji/Web-Serverless-AI-and-Graph-with-Azure-and-Visual-Studio-Code/HOL/readme.md

    ![](imagesGIF/verifyThesite.gif)

-In this exercise you built and deployed docker image to Azure App service.
+In this exercise, you built and deployed docker image to Azure App service.

 ## Task 3: Deploy Function to Azure Function app

-In this exercise you will deploy ImageReceivedTrigger Java Script Function to Azure Function App.
+In this exercise, you will deploy ImageReceivedTrigger Java Script Function to Azure Function App.

 1. Right click on the function folder and select **Deploy to Function App**.
-You will be prompted for Function name, an unique Function App name and storage account.
+You will be prompted for Function name, a unique Function App name, and storage account.

    ![](imagesGIF/DeployAzureFunction.gif)